A topic from the subject of Spectroscopy in Chemistry.

 Quantitative Analysis

-The intensity of absorption bands is proportional to the concentration of the corresponding functional group, allowing for quantitative analysis.
+The intensity of the absorption bands in an FTIR spectrum is directly related to the concentration of the corresponding functional group.
+This allows for quantitative analysis of components within a sample using Beer-Lambert's Law.

 Complex Mixture Analysis